-Introduction to the 2017/18 Statement of Accounts by Councillor P R Sanders, Leader of West Devon Borough Council as possible future proofed.
+Introduction to the 2017/18 Statement of Accounts by Councillor P R Sanders, Leader of West Devon Borough Council

-It has undoubtedly been a challenging year with our main central government funding coming to an end on 1st April 2018.
-West Devon has continued to work in partnership with South Hams District Council which has allowed West Devon Borough Council to achieve annual savings of £2.2 million and more importantly protect all statutory front line services.
+It has undoubtedly been a challenging year for West Devon, a rural District Council, with our main central government funding coming to an end on 1st April 2018.
+We have continued to work in partnership with South Hams District Council which has allowed West Devon Borough Council to achieve annual savings of £2.2 million and more importantly protect all statutory front line services.

 During the year, we have been unrelenting in seeking and attempting to deliver efficiencies and improving services.
 The year 2018 has seen the completion of the Joint Transformation Programme (T18) with South Hams District Council.
-Services are being provided in a completely new way by adopting innovative IT solutions which have been re-designed in line with our customers' requirements and as far
+Services are being provided in a completely new way by adopting innovative IT solutions which have been re-designed in line with our customers' requirements and as far as possible, future proofed.

-The digital services, that the Council offers as an option, have given our residents and customers more choice on how and when they access our services.
+The digital services, which the Council offers as an option, have given our residents more choice on how and when they access our services.
 Our staff continue to strive for positive change and they, together with the Councillors, are proud of what we have achieved in 2017/18.